 More than a million people travelled on foot, in open trucks and on motorcycles to central Teheran on Friday (17 August), to pledge their support for the Palestinian cause.

-More than a million people travelled on foot, in open trucks and on motorcycles to central Teheran on Friday (17 August), to pledge their support for the Palestinian cause.
+Background: More than a million people travelled on foot, in open trucks and on motorcycles to central Teheran on Friday (17 August), to pledge their support for the Palestinian cause.
 The demonstration was held jointly in Teheran and Beirut and called by the Ayatollah Ruhollah Khomeini who declared the last Friday of the holy month of Ramadan, `Jerusalem Day'.

 SYNOPSIS: The demonstrators came from all over the city of Teheran and it environs to pledge their support to Yasser Arafat and his Palestinian Liberation Organisation.
 They congregated at Teheran University, chanting slogans and carrying portraits of religious leader Ayatollah Khomeini, and the PLO leader.
 Many people carried small mats in preparation for mid-day prayers and some wore traditional Palestinian head-dresses.
 The demonstration was the first since factional street violence last week, and a government clampdown on unauthorised marches.